RishabhSingh12/crwn-clothing/README.md

 ## Description -

-An e-commerce cloth store webaite which contains different categories of cloth items.
+An e-commerce cloth store webaite which contains different categories of cloth items where users can signin / signup , view different categories of items , add/checkout items from cart and make orders from the site.

 &nbsp;